 Health Promotion and Health Equity: Sample Four-Year Plan

 This sample four-year sample graduation plan is designed to guide your course selection throughout your academic career; it does not establish a contractual agreement.
-Use it along with your DARS report and the Course Guide to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
+Use it along with your DARS report, the Guide, and the Course Search and Enroll app to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
 Consult with an academic advisor to develop a personalized plan of study and refer to the Guide for a complete list of requirements.
 You will likely revise your plan several times during your academic career here, based on your activities and changing academic interests.

 |Communication A, (take fall or spring semester), 3||3||Communication A, (take fall or spring semester), 3||3|